Victoria the White Cat: Appearance

 Victoria is known for her distinct white coat, which stands out among the multi-coloured markings of the other cats.
 Her white coat is meant to symbolise the character's innocence.
 Although her costume is designed to give the impression of a pure-white cat, due to the limitations of stage lighting (a pure white costume would wash out all costume details under stage lighting), she has light gold, tan, or grey markings on her costume.
 Her distinct appearance also makes her a frequent subject for advertising for the musical.
 She also wears a pink bejeweled collar around her neck in the stage musical.

 Notable casting

 The role of Victoria was originated by Finola Hughes in the original West End production in 1981, and by Cynthia Onrubia in the original Broadway production in 1982.
-The character was played by Georgina Pazcoguin in the 2016 Broadway revival.
-On screen, Phyllida Crowley Smith portrayed Victoria in the 1998 filmed version of the musical, and Francesca Hayward portrayed the character in the 2019 film adaption.
+The character was played by Georgina Pazcoguin in the 2016 Broadway revival and Baby Byrne in the 2024 Off-Broadway revival.
+On screen, Phyllida Crowley Smith portrayed Victoria in the 1998 filmed version of the musical, and Francesca Hayward portrayed the character in the 2019 film adaptation.